-The Eleven Skills and Attitudes That Can Increase Resilience
+The Eleven Skills and Attitudes that Can Increase Resilience

-Which resilience skills and attitudes do you use?
+Which resilience techniques do you use?

 Posted Jan 04, 2012

-We know that individuals handle adversity in many different ways and that the different approaches and strategies that they make use of have been learned and shaped by the culture, society and family systems that they grew up in and of which they are a part.
+We know that individuals handle adversity in many different ways and that the different approaches and strategies that they make use of have been learned and shaped by the culture, society, and family systems that they grew up in and of which they are part.
 But some common skills and attitudes emerge.

-(From "Duct Tape Isn't Enough": Survival Skills for the 21st Century.
-Module I, pages 4 and 5)
+"Duct Tape Isn't Enough": Survival Skills for the 21st Century.
+Module I, pages 4 and 5